 How to avoid Cholera while visiting Uganda – Tips – Advice – Information

-Protecting yourself from being infected by Cholera while visiting Uganda
+Protecting yourself from Cholera while visiting Uganda

-How to avoid Cholera while visiting Uganda – Cholera is an acute diarrheal illness caused by a bacteria.
+How to avoid Cholera while visiting Uganda – Cholera is an acute diarrheal illness caused by bacteria.
 The disease infects the small bowel and causes extreme watery diarrhea.
 It is known to infect only humans.
 It most often comes from consuming contaminated water or juices, or from unhygienic food preparation.
-Vomiting follows along with extreme hydration with an inability to retain fluid and medical attention must be sought to avoid death.
+Vomiting follows along with extreme hydration with an inability to retain fluid, and medical attention must be sought to avoid death.

 How to avoid Cholera while visiting Uganda